cardonabits/haxo-hw/README.md

 ![matrix](docs/images/fingering-matrix.png)

-Note that due to PCB size constraints, a design decision was made to not include an F# side key.
+Note that due to PCB size constraints, a design decision was made to not include a high F# key.
 This key is not present in all saxophones, as that note can be played using alternate fingerings with other keys.
-The most common mappings of the high-F# are already configured on the haxophone.
+The most common mappings of the high F# are already configured on the haxophone.
 If you are used to a less common configuration, the software is easy to extend.

-Also note that at the moment there matrix is not completely used:  keys (col 0, row 7) and (col 2, row 3) are not used.
+Also note that at the moment there matrix is not completely used:  keys (col 0, row 7) and (col 2, row 3) are unused.

+### Audio Amplifier

+The haxophone HAT includes an audio amplifier and a 3.5mm mini-jack.
+This allows connecting the haxophone to headphones or to an external amplifier.

 ### Pinout